web-tiki/responsive-grid-of-hexagons/README.md

 ### Horizontal
 Horizontal margins are only applied in between hexagons. tThey are fluid and equal to 1% of width.

-Each even row is pushed to the right (1/2 hexagon width + 1/2 hex spacing)
+Each even row is pushed to the right (1/2 hexagon width + 1/2 hexagon horizontal spacing)

 ### Vertical
 To make the vertical spacing between the hexagons the same as the horizontal spacing, the top and bottom margins of the even rows are negative.